Learning Weather Models from Data with WSINDy

 arXiv Detail & Related papers (2025-01-21T02:38:28Z) - Topological Approach for Data Assimilation [0.4972323953932129]

-Current neural network-based model approaches fall short when faced with data that is collected randomly over time and space.
+Currently available neural network-based modeling approaches fall short when faced with data collected randomly over time and space.

-In response, we developed a new method that can effectively learn from such process observations.
+In response, we developed a new method that effectively handles such randomly sampled data.

-Our model integrates techniques from neural differential equations, neural point processes, implicit neural representations and amortized variational inference.
+Our model integrates techniques from amortized variational inference, neural differential equations, neural point processes, and implicit neural representations to predict both the dynamics of the system and the timings and locations of future observations.

 arXiv Detail & Related papers (2024-06-01T09:03:32Z) - Generalizing Weather Forecast to Fine-grained Temporal Scales via Physics-AI Hybrid Modeling [55.13352174687475]